-Spaghetti and Meatballs are everyone’s favorite dish, but the store bought versions often lack in flavor and freshness.
-Santillan’s Homemade Meatballs with Marinara are easy to make, simple in ingredients, and big on flavor.
-Once you make this classic Italian dish, you will never want to buy the store bought stuff again.
+Spaghetti and Meatballs are everyone’s favorite dish, but the store-bought versions often lack in flavor and freshness.
+Santillan’s Easy Homemade Italian Meatballs in Marinara Sauce are easy to make, simple in ingredients, and big on flavor.
+Once you make this classic Italian dish, you will never want to buy the store-bought stuff again.

 My dear friend Rachael Santillan recently invited me and another sweet friend, Mary Jane over for Homemade Meatballs in Marinara over homemade pasta noodles!
 It was fantastic.
 I went for seconds.
 I am still working those calories off, but it was totally worth it.

 Rachael is a very talented freelance photographer.
 Her work is published in Wedding Style Magazine, Military Spouse Magazine, MSNBC.com, Charisma Magazine, The Fayetteville Observer, NEXT!
 Magazine, Real Estate Marketplace, Premier Homes, and several periodic publications and books.
 She also does Humanitarian Photography and spends much of her free time working on efforts to bring aid to women and children being rescued from poverty and trafficking with her company, Cotton Dahlia.